On Adam naming animals, Rochester Bestiary, c.1230

 ta equorum et boum sunt.
 Greges vero caprarum et ovium.

 Therefore, these animals are called iumenta, for they help humans.
 Indeed, they are animals that possess great strength.
-Similarly, the animals we call armenta include those armed for battles and that we take to war or those we are friends with and that we embrace.
+Similarly, the animals we call armenta2 include those armed for battles and that we take to war or those we are friends with and that we embrace.
 Other armenta refer only to oxen suitable for ploughing or bulls having horns.
-The difference between armenta and greges lies in the fact that armenta include horses and oxen, while greges refer to flocks of goats and sheep.
+The difference between armenta and greges3 lies in the fact that armenta include horses and oxen, while greges refer to flocks of goats and sheep.

 Bibliography